eProsima/Fast-DDS-monitor/docs/rst/user_manual/issues_panel.rst

 * Attempt to start monitoring a DDS Domain or a Discovery Server network that has been previously initialized.

-Theese error events will also leave an error message in the terminal window.
+These error events will also leave an error message in the terminal window.